-This isn’t the type of post I usually write, but it’s a topic I get asked about regularly.
+This isn't the type of post I usually write, but it's a topic I get asked about regularly: how to start a blog.
 I finally decided it was time to sit down and document the process of how to start a blog!
-It’s way easier than you think.
+It's way easier than you think.

 Let me tell you about myself first.
 What qualifies ME to tell YOU how to start a blog?
 Well . . .
 I've been blogging for over 8 years now.
 Years ago was writing on Livejournal about my life, and then I moved to Blogger to take my love of crafts to the general public – and finally, to WordPress!
 Nearly four years ago, I quit my marketing job to do this full-time.